ShiJbey/pygame_gui_xml/README.md

 ## Versioning

-This package follows the release versions of PyGame GUI so that compatibility to easy to reason about.
-As such, if any breaking changes are made the the core pygame_gui module, then you may assume that that version of pygame_gui is also incompatible with non-updated releases of this package.
+This package uses the same semantic versions of PyGame GUI.
+So you can assume that matching versions are compatible.
+As such, if pygame_gui releases updates with breaking changes, then you may assume those changes are also incompatible with this package.

 ## Contributing

-Currently, I do not have a process for folks contributing to this project.
-I made this on the side as a tool to help me faster iterate on creating UI layouts for a research project.
+Currently, I do not have a process for contributing to this project.
+I am working on this on the side as a tool to help me faster iterate on creating UI layouts for a research project.
 If you would like to contribute, go ahead, fork the repo, and make a pull request.

 ## Licensing